Philosophy, Computing, and Artificial Intelligence

 The Lambda Calculus

 The formula λx.MAN(x) may be understood as a one-place function.
 The lambda binds a variable that holds a place for a substitution of the argument in the one-place predicate.
-The symbol @ separates the functor from the argument.
 In the expression

 is the argument.
-The substitution process is called β-reduction.
-In the example, the result of the conversion is the sentence
+The substitution process (the replacement of a bound variable in a function with an argument) is called β-reduction.
+In the example, what results from β-reduction is the sentence

 'some' or 'a' : λP.λQ.∃x(P@x ∧ Q@x)